-Attending a wedding can be a fun and exciting experience, but it can also be a challenge if you’re trying to count your calories and maintain a calorie deficit.
+When you’re a calcount calorie counter in Australia you know that weddings can be a challenge if when you’re trying to calculate your daily calories to maintain a calorie deficit.
 With so much delicious food and drink on offer, it can be tempting to indulge and overeat, particularly when it comes to the wedding cake.

 Beautiful Wedding Cake, not so Pretty Calories